-Establishes the Home Start Lands Fund (HSLF), a revolving fund to provide loans and grants to develop affordable housing on Home Start Lands.
-Allows the Department of Administrative Services to sell, transfer, or lease lands designated by the department as Home Start lands and requires the department to credit the proceeds, less costs, to the HSLF.
+Establishes the Home Start Lands Fund (HSLF), a revolving fund to provide loans and grants to develop affordable single-family, cottage clusters, and middle housing on Home Start lands.
+Allows the Department of Administrative Services to sell, transfer, or lease state-owned and locally nominated lands designated by the department as Home Start lands.
+Requires the department to credit the net proceeds of Home Start land sales, transfers, and leases to the HSLF.
 Exempts Home Start lands from property tax for up to five years, including lands held or leased by a taxable owner.
-Requires concurrent construction of affordable housing on Home Start lands to qualify for the land exemption after the second year.
+Requires construction of affordable housing on Home Start lands to qualify for the land exemption after the second year.
 Requires Home Start lands to be subject to an affordable housing covenant for at least 30 years and allows housing developed on these lands to be part of a planned community.